PabloSanchez87/Google-IT-Automation/2-Using_Python_to_Interact_with_the_Operating_System/Module-6/9-Conditional_Execution_in_Bash_example.md

 # Conditional Execution in Bash

-This document contains code and explanation on using conditional statements in Bash scripting, as seen in the instructional video.
-Below are the examples with added comments for clarity.

 ### Basic Conditional Example
 ```bash
 if grep "127\.0\.0\.1" /etc/hosts; then  # Check if the string "127.0.0.1" exists in the /etc/hosts file